ASEA

 Allmänna Svenska Elektriska Aktiebolaget (English translation: General Swedish Electrical Limited Company; Swedish abbreviation: ASEA) was a Swedish industrial company.

 History

 ASEA was founded in 1883 by Ludvig Fredholm in Västerås as a manufacturer of electrical light and generators.
 After merging with Wenström's & Granström's Electrical Power Company (Wenströms & Granströms Elektriska Kraftbolag) the name was changed to Allmänna Svenska Elektriska Aktiebolaget, literally the "General Swedish Electrical Limited Company", or ASEA for short.

-In 1987, it announced a merger with the Swiss company Brown, Boveri & Cie (BBC) to form ABB Group.
-ABB Group began operations in 1988.
-After this merger, ABB Group acquired several companies, including the power transmission and distribution operations of the Westinghouse Electric Corporation and the Combustion Engineering Group.
+In 1987, it announced a merger with the Swiss company Brown, Boveri & Cie (BBC) to form ABB.
+The merge took effect on 1 January 1988.
+After this merger, ABB acquired several companies, including the power transmission and distribution operations of the Westinghouse Electric Corporation and the Combustion Engineering Group.